-You may program up to 4 Pump Start/Master Valves per Controller.
+You may program up to 4 Pump Start/Master Valves per Satellite.
 To program another Pump Start/Master Valve, push the ESC/PREVIOUS button on the keypad once.
 The display should change to the screen below (Fig. 113).

 Using the DOWN arrow on the keypad, select the next Pump Start/Master Valve and follow the instructions above.
-To escape back to the main screen, push the ESC/PREVIOUS button on the keypad three times.
+To escape back to the main screen, push the ESC/PREVIOUS button on the keypad to escape to the main screen.